Thefrank/dotnet-freebsd-crossbuild/README.md

 # dotnet-freebsd-crossbuild
 Bash script and patches for building dotNET for FreeBSD under Linux

-Currently working for: v6.0.0RTM v6.0.100-rtm.21527.11 and older (check commits if you want to build old versions)
+Currently working for: v6.0.3 / v6.0.201 SDK and older (check commits if you want to build old versions)

 ## Why would I use this?
 You don't need / want SDK builds in Azure DevOPS